 In contrast, market observers say Yahoo’s 2017 auction of its patent portfolio was a flop.
 The company ultimately failed to make the one billion US dollars envisaged for the approximately 3,000 patents.
 A large portion of the intellectual property rights went to a company called Excalibur IP, which well-known NPE Acacia Research bought this year.

 Thus, private patent auctions are relatively commonplace in the US.
-The Intellectual Capital Merchant Banc Ocean Tono, for example, says it regularly organises such events.
+The Intellectual Capital Merchant Banc Ocean Tomo, for example, says it regularly organises such events.
 Nothing is known about the success and number of auctions.
 But they are no mass phenomenon, according to in-house lawyers from various technology corporations.

 Outside the US, patent auctions tend to be wallflowers.
-Recently, Seoul Semiconductors auctioned off two portfolios with the help of Munich-based digital licensing platform Good IP.
+Recently, Seoul Semiconductor auctioned off two portfolios with the help of Munich-based digital licensing platform Good IP.
 In its first auction, Seoul Semiconductor offered 98 patent assets related to power amplifiers and gallium nitride (GaN) RF semiconductors.
 The assets included 55 US patents.

 In a second auction, the Korean company offered over 100 patents, including US, European, Chinese, Japanese, and Korean patents related to high-power LED packages and adaptive lighting.
 JUVE Patent does not know the outcome of the auction.